JevinJ/SubredditStats/README.md

 ###NOTE
 ```
 I highly reccomend timing how long the program takes to complete.
 If the program is interrupted manually or via Internet loss or
  Reddit maintainance, there is a small chance of data loss.
-Recccomend daily backups of CSV file.
+Reccomend daily backups of CSV file.
 ```

 ## Built With